nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 As we said, the associated FEN string is: `8/8/4Rp2/5P2/1PP1pkP1/7P/1P1r4/7K b - - 0 40`.

-Now, we want to ask `stockfish` from Java what is the best move, we can re-use the `command(...)` method a few times and obtain the result.
+Now, we want to ask `stockfish` from Java what is the best move; we can re-use the `command(...)` method a few times and obtain the result.

 ```java
 var client = new Client();